csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 ## Now we have 3 dual curation maps for curation:

-Choose one of the following to start:
+Choose one of the following to work on:

 - drRubCaes1 (dicot)
 - idPolLara1 (diptera)